-- The initial state together with operations determines state space of problem. - Operations cause changes in state. - Solution is a sequence of actions such that when applied to initial state $s_0$ , we have goal state. - Pictorially:
+- The initial state together with operations determines state space of problem. - Operations cause changes in state. - Solution is a sequence of actions such that when applied to initial state $s_0$ , we have goal state. - What does this look like?

 Examples of Toy Problems